bormaxi8080/osint-timeline/DRAFT.md

 Mongoaudit is a CLI tool for auditing MongoDB servers, detecting poor security settings and performing automated penetration testing: https://github.com/stampery/mongoaudit

 IMAPLoginTester - A simple Python script that reads a text file with lots of e-mails and passwords, and tries to check if those credentials are valid by trying to login on IMAP servers: https://github.com/rm1984/IMAPLoginTester

+PhotoGuard - This repository contains the code for our recent work on safe-guarding images against manipulation by ML-powerd photo-editing models such as [stable diffusion](https://stability.ai/blog/stable-diffusion-public-release): https://github.com/MadryLab/photoguard

+Kippo is a medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker: https://github.com/desaster/kippo

 Webanalyze - Port of Wappalyzer (uncovers technologies used on websites) to automate mass scanning: https://github.com/rverton/webanalyze